Seeka

 Seeka (Ndyuka for 'renewal') is a Surinamese political party led by Paul Abena representing the interests of rural inhabitants.
 Starting in 2005, it ran as part of the "A-Combination" together with the General Liberation and Development Party and the Brotherhood and Unity in Politics, which received 7.3% of the popular votes and five out of 51 seats in The National Assembly.
 It left the A-Combination in 2015 to form the A Nyun Combination together with the BP-2011 and the Rural Inhabitants' Party, which did not receive a seat in the 2015 general election.
 Since 2018, the party co-operates with the General Liberation and Development Party, although an attempt to form a joint list was hindered by an anti-list combination law passed by Dési Bouterse.

+History and Political Alliances

+Seeka became part of the "A-Combination" alliance in 2005, along with the General Liberation and Development Party (ABOP) and the Brotherhood and Unity in Politics (BEP).
+In the 2005 general election, the A-Combination secured 7.3% of the popular vote, earning five out of 51 seats in the National Assembly.

+In 2015, Seeka left the A-Combination to form a new alliance called "A Nyun Combination" with BP-2011 and the Rural Inhabitants' Party.
+However, this new coalition failed to win any seats in the 2015 general election.

+Since 2018, Seeka has been cooperating with the General Liberation and Development Party (ABOP).
+However, efforts to form a joint electoral list were complicated by the passage of an anti-list combination law by then-President Dési Bouterse.